fridaysystems/inventory-presser/readme.txt

 == Changelog ==

+= 10.6.1 =
+* [Fixed] Adds a CSS rule to be deployed with our Customizer setting to help better show Carfax icons on dark backgrounds.
+The newer icons hosted by Carfax were not affected by our existing rule.

 = 10.6.0 =
 * [Added] Adds YouTube video ID to the edit screen so that the field can be edited by users in the dashboard.